Holomorphic curves in exploded manifolds: Kuranishi structure: Core families

-\begin{enumerate} \item For all curves $f$ in $\hat f$, the action of $G$ on the set of maps of $f$ into $\hat f$ is free and transitive. \item For all curves $f$ in $\hat f$, the smooth part of the domain $\ex C(f)$ with the extra marked points from $\{s_{i}\}$ has no automorphisms. \item The action of $G$ preserves the set of sections $\{s_{i}\}$, so there is some action of $G$ as a permutation group on the set of indices $\{i\}$ so that for all $g\in G$ and $s_{i}$,
+\begin{enumerate} \item For all curves $f$ in $\hat f$, the action of $G$ on the set of maps $f\longrightarrow \hat f$ is free and transitive. \item For all curves $f$ in $\hat f$, $\totl{\ex C(f)}$ with the extra\footnote{Recall, from \cite[Definition 8.3]{iec}, that $\totl{\ex C(f)}$ is a nodal Riemann surface with a special point at the image of each end of $\ex C(\hat f)$.
+In addition to these special points, we have the extra marked points from the sections $s_i$. } marked points from $\{s_{i}\}$ has no nontrivial automorphisms. \item The action of $G$ preserves the set of sections $\{s_{i}\}$ --- so there is some action of $G$ as a permutation group on the set of indices $\{i\}$ such that for all $g\in G$ and $s_{i}$,

 where the action of $g$ is on $\ex F(\hat f)$, $\ex C(\hat f)$ or the set of indices $\{i\}$ as appropriate. \item There exists a neighborhood $U$ of the image of the section